-Diet, practical exercise, sleep apnea syndrome, cancer, women's health, etc.

-· Health checks:

-Measurement of health condition and on-the-spot individual exercise guidance based on results (body composition, vascular age, body misalignment).
+- Seminar themess: Diet, practical exercise, sleep apnea syndrome, cancer, women's health, mindfulness, etc. (e.g., online seminars on diet and exercise in collaboration with sports clubs). - Health check events: Measurement of health condition and on-the-spot individual exercise guidance based on results (body composition, vascular age, body misalignment).

-(2) Health apps
+(3) Provision of health apps

-We introduced a health app that helps all employees in Japan to visualize and improve their lifestyle habits by recording their diet, exercise and sleep.
+We introduced a health app that helps all employees in Japan to visualize and improve their lifestyle habits by recording their diet, exercise and sleep, and provids health advice based on those records.
 Going forward, we plan to introduce the system to overseas employees as well.